bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 Figure 1 shows a crude visualization of the idea.
 The "states" of the Markov Chain are the support of your probability distribution (the figure only shows states with discrete values for simplicity but they can also be continuous).
-Three important conditions that are required for to construct a Markov chain that can be used for MCMC:
+Three important conditions that are required to construct a Markov chain that can be used for MCMC are:

 1. **Irreducible**: We must be able to reach any one state from any other state eventually (i.e. the expected number of steps is finite).